wp-plugins/church-admin/readme.txt

 5. Place [church_admin type=small-groups] on the page you want the list of small groups and their members displayed
 6. Place [church_admin type=rota] on the page you want the rota displayed
 7. Place [church_admin type=calendar] on the page you want a page per month calendar displayed
-8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar
+8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar - option category and weeks options pastable from category admin page
 9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note

 We recommend password protecting the pages - if it is password protected a link is provided to logout